great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/deploy_gx_agent.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

-To use GX cloud features and functionality, you need to deploy the GX Agent.
+To use GX Cloud features and functionality in an org-hosted deployment, you need to deploy the GX Agent.
+If you're not ready to implement an org-hosted deployment, see [Try GX Cloud](../cloud/try_gx_cloud.md).

 ## Prerequisites